Loreinator/Shuffle-Move/README.txt

 	- Diancie's effect has been fixed
 	- Documents can now be internationalized
-	- French translations now added, including help, bug report, and update dialogs v0.3.46 - 2016-02-20
+	- French translations now added, including help, bug report, and update dialogs
+	- The "Name" filter box will now be wide enough in all languages v0.3.46 - 2016-02-20
 	- Mega Evolutions can now have a different type than their base species
 	- Extra entries have been added for Charizard and Mewtwo to for allow their "X" Mega Evolutions